Entra ID – Deep Dive – Entra ID Authentication – Part 3

 High level OAuth flow

 You’ll notice the the term authorization grant in the above image.
 An authorization grant represents the resource owner’s authorization (delegation) of a specific scope of access to their data and is used by the client to get an access token which the resource server consumes and approves/denies access.
-In the base specification for OAuth 2.10, there are three types of grants (there are a ton of extension grants, some of which we’ll cover in this series) which include the authorization code grant, the refresh token grant, and the client credentials grant.
+In the base specification for OAuth 2.1, there are three types of grants (there are a ton of extension grants, some of which we’ll cover in this series) which include the authorization code grant, the refresh token grant, and the client credentials grant.

 Before I describe the grant types, it’s worth calling out that I’m going to be talking specifically about OAuth 2.1 (which is still a draft RFC right now).
 OAuth 2.1 seeks to address a lot of the security issues with OAuth 2.0.
 In OAuth 2.0 there were a bunch more grant types including resource owner credentials flow and the implicit flow there are somewhat of security nightmares.
-OAuth 2.1 removes those grant types and the official spec sticks to the three I described above while adding an additional requirement for PKCE Proof-Key for Code Exchange) for both public AND confidential clients.
+OAuth 2.1 removes those grant types and the official spec sticks to the three I described above while adding an additional requirement for PKCE (Proof-Key for Code Exchange) for both public AND confidential clients.
 PKCE helps to address authorization code interception attacks.
 This Okta article does a great job describing the security benefit brings.
 I’ll demonstrate this with MSAL in a later post.
 Now back to the authorization grant types.

 The authorization code grant type involves sending the resource owner to the authorization server to authenticate and consent to the client’s access of their data, returning an authorization code to the client, and the client exchanging that with the authorization server for an access token.
 This is going to be your go to grant type any delegation use case.
-An example of this would be an application accessing my data in a storage account a storage account that belongs to me.
+An example of this would be an application accessing my data in a storage account that belongs to me.

 Authorization Code Flow

 Next up is the client credentials flow grant type.
 In this flow there is no user consent because the data the client is trying to access is under its control.
-Essentially, it uses its own identity context to access the data because it’s already been authorized to do so.
+Essentially, the client uses its own identity context to access the data because it’s already been authorized to do so.
 An example here would be an application pulling Entra ID sign-in logs from the MS Graph API.

 Client Credentials Flow